-In this guide you will learn how to configure your dApp for onboarding users via Google authentication.
+In this guide, you will learn how to enable Google authentication and onboard dApp users.

-- Make sure you can access Arcana Developer Dashboard:
+- Make sure you can access the Arcana Developer Dashboard:

 - Install the

 @arcana/authpackage.
-For details, see Arcana Auth Quick Start Guide.
+See Arcana Auth Quick Start Guide for details.

 Go to the Arcana Dashboard:tip

-If you have already registered your dApp using Arcana Dashboard and obtained an appID, you may skip this step.
+If you have already registered your dApp using Arcana Dashboard and obtained an App Address, you may skip this step.

-Register your dApp by creating a new dApp, specifying a name and choosing your preferred
+Register your dApp by creating a new dApp.
+Specify a dApp name, and select

-You can choose to use defaults for other settings or change them as per your use case.
+You can use defaults for other settings or change them as per your use case.
 Refer to the how to configure dApp guide for details.

 Go to the

-Authconfiguration section and copy the redirect URI value displayed there.
-This will be used in the next step to generate Google OAuth.
+Authtab in the dashboard and copy the redirect URI value displayed there.
+This will be used in the next step to generate Google Client ID.

 Do not close the dashboard browser tab.
-Open another tab and setup Google OAuth.
-Then revisit the Dashboard tab for completing dApp configuration settings.
+Open another tab and continue with the next step.
+Then come back to the Dashboard tab and complete Google Client ID settings.

-- Go to the Google Cloud Console and create a new OAuth 2.0 credential for your dApp.
+Go to the Google Cloud Console.
+Create a new OAuth 2.0 credential for your dApp.

-- Copy and save the Client ID assigned by Google.
-It will be required in the next step while completing the Arcana dashboard dApp configuration.
+Save the Client ID assigned by Google.
+It will be required in the next step.

-Authconfiguration tab.
-Refer to the "Google" field and paste the Client ID assigned by Google, in the previous step, in the input text field.
+Authconfiguration tab in your browser.
+Refer to the "Google" field and paste the Client ID assigned by Google Cloud Console in the previous step.

-- Save the settings.
-Arcana Network assigns an appID to every registered and configured dApp.
-If you plan to integrate with Arcana Storage SDK, you need to save this appID.
+Save the settings on the dashboard.
+Arcana Network assigns an App Address to every registered and configured dApp.
+If you plan to integrate with Arcana SDKs, you need to save this App Address.

-Step 4: Integrate with Arcana Auth SDK and trigger Google login
+Step 4: Integrate and Use Arcana Auth SDK

 Use instructions here to integrate with Arcana Auth SDK